kanwardeepika91/terraform/16.5days-preparation-terraform-associate-003-certification-prep/README.md

+## Tutorials and Objectives expected in Exam

-Perfect tutorials and documentation to clear the exam is to follow the Hashicorp documentation: https://developer.hashicorp.com/terraform/docs https://developer.hashicorp.com/terraform/tutorials/aws-get-started?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS
+`Perfect tutorials and documentation to clear the exam is to follow the Hashicorp documentation: https://developer.hashicorp.com/terraform/docs https://developer.hashicorp.com/terraform/tutorials/aws-get-started?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS

-Exam Objectives, these are all covered by Hashicorp Tutorials :
+# Exam Objectives, these are all covered by Hashicorp Tutorials :
 Exam covers these below topics:
-1	Understand Infrastructure as Code (IaC) concepts
+`1	Understand Infrastructure as Code (IaC) concepts
 1a	Explain what IaC is
 1b	Describe advantages of IaC patterns
 2	Understand the purpose of Terraform (vs other IaC)